 Largest Employers in West Covina, CA

 West Covina, CA plays host to large and small companies alike, who provide excellent employment opportunities to our residents.
 With their help, the community and economy thrive.

-Some of the largest employers in West Covina, CA include:
+The largest employees located in West Covina, CA are:

 - West Covina Unified School District: 1,331 employees

 - City of West Covina: 413 employees

 - Walmart: 300 employees

 - Macy’s: 289 employees

 - BJ’s Restaurant & Brewery: 196 employees

 - San Gabriel Valley Newspaper Group: 180 employees